ARUNKUMAR1265/INVERSE-OF-A-MATRIX/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step1 :
+ using numpy library to perform mathematical operations.
 ### Step 2:
+ get the input from the user.
 ### Step 3:
+ using np.linalg.inv() function to calculate the inverse of matrix.
 ### Step 4:
+ using print() fucntion to print the output.

 ## Program:
 ```